N3ll/PHPJavaScript/README.md

-My first basic project using JavaScript and PHP - website.
+A basic project using JavaScript and PHP - website.